 Find a trusted SEC Law Firm and Securities Lawyer from the list that our clients use.

-With more than 200 public companies as our clients, we have plenty of information about SEC Law Firms.
+With hundreds of public companies as our clients, we have plenty of information about SEC Law Firms.

 Below are a few SEC Law Firms that our clients enjoy working with:

 SEC Law Firm

 Hiring a Securities Lawyer / Securities Law Firm

 Securities laws govern one of the most highly regulated and complex areas of commerce in the United States.
 They are a unique set of laws, rules, and regulations that exist on both a federal and state level.
 Due to the complexity of such laws, individuals and entities contemplating business endeavors that will be subject to such laws are well advised to hire a lawyer whose practice is focused on securities and corporate law.
 Securities lawyers advise clients regarding various areas of securities law, including compliance with these complex laws, how to structure transactions to avoid liability under state and federal securities laws, and how to respond to regulatory inquiries from agencies such as the Securities and Exchange Commission (“SEC”) and the Financial Industry Regulatory Authority (“FINRA”).
 The two principal bodies of federal law that most entities will be subject to are the Securities Act of 1933 (the “1933 Act”) and the Securities Exchange Act of 1934 (the “1934 Act”).
 A brief overview of these securities laws is set forth below.